 it they create, receive, obtain, maintain, use or transmit PHI.

-Texas HB 300 therefore applies to all healthcare organizations, including those that are not covered by HIPAA, and also lawyers, schools, universities, researchers, accountants, Internet service providers, IT service providers, government agencies, and individuals who maintain a website that collects, stores, or interacts with PHI.
-Even if an entity works outside the state of Texas, yet handles patient records or heathcare data for residents of Texas, that entity is required by law to have Texas H.B.
+Even if an entity works outside of Texas, yet handles patient records or healthcare data for residents of Texas, that entity is required to have Texas H.B.
 300 Training.

 Covered Entities under TX HB 300